MicrosoftDocs/power-platform/power-platform/admin/analytics-common-data-service.md

 - **Deprecating the solution**: Organization Insights, available as a preferred solution from [AppSource](https://appsource.microsoft.com/product/dynamics-365/mscrm.04931187-431c-415d-8777-f7f482ba8095?tab=Overview), will no longer be supported or available for use in future releases.

-- **Deprecating Organization Insights dashboard**: This dashboard will be removed from Common Data Service for Apps in future releases.
+- **Deprecating Organization Insights dashboard**: This dashboard will be removed from Common Data Service in future releases.

 - **Monitor adoption and use**: Identify your most active users, the number and types of operations they’re performing, number of pages requests, most-used entities, workflows, plug-ins, and more, over a period of time as you work toward your adoption goals.